-In this article, I will show you how to use the National Do Not Call registry to reduce the number of spam and unsolicited calls you receive, and I’ll also show you how to block the calls that get past the DNCR.
+In this article, I will show you how to use the National Do Not Call Registry to reduce the number of spam and unsolicited calls you receive, and I’ll also show you how to block the calls that get past this registry.

-Cynical realism note: if you aren’t getting a lot of spam calls now, then don’t add your number to the registry.
-Once you’re on the registry, those kinds of calls that are still allowable will have your number appearing in the ‘new files’ listing, and you’ll start getting all kinds of calls.
-Yes, putting yourself on the registry can (in this limited circumstance) add to your incoming call burden.
-So be careful of signing up especially with a new number.
+Putting yourself on the registry can (in this limited circumstance) add to your incoming call burden.
+So be careful of signing up, especially with a new number.
 If you’re getting less than a couple of unwanted calls a week, count your blessings and stay under the radar.

 Block Calls from Specific Numbers

 Sadly, the registry is not a perfect solution.
 There are spammers that will violate this list and risk getting fined by the FTC, and as we noted above, there are several other types of phone calls that the list doesn’t even protect against, including over-the-phone surveys.
 So, from here, we can take additional action against spammers by blocking their calls locally.
 This won’t stop the first call from getting through, but it will protect you from repeat offenders calling from identical numbers.
 Let’s take a look.